amaiamarcano/course_projects/08_automated_downloads_from_marine_copernicus/read_me.txt

-the workflow is broken because the nodes can't use env/bin/python.
+the workflow breaks when the nodes try using env/bin/python, so it's not qsubbed.

 -------------------------------------------------------------------------------